 On February 28, 2003, we sold our wafer fabrication services business to ASI.
 Additionally, we obtained a release from Texas Instruments regarding our contractual obligations with respect to wafer fabrication services to be performed subsequent to the transfer of the business to ASI.
 We restated our historical results to reflect our wafer fabrication services segment as a discontinued operation.
-In connection with the disposition of our wafer fabrication business, we recorded, in the first quarter of 2003, \$1.0 million in severance and other exit costs to close our wafer fabrication services operations in Boise, Idaho and Lyon, France.
-Also in the first quarter of 2003, we recognized a pre-tax gain on the disposition of our wafer fabrication services business of \$58.6 million (\$51.5 million, net of tax).
+In connection with the disposition of our wafer fabrication business, we recorded, in the first quarter of 2003, \$1.0 million in severance and other exit costs to close our wafer fabrication services business of \$58.6 million (\$51.5 million, net of tax).
 The carrying value of the sold net assets associated with the business as of February 28, 2003 was \$2.4 million.